-When Erlang/OTP is started, the system searches for a file named .erlang in the user's home directory and then filename:basedir(user_config, "erlang").
+When Erlang/OTP is started, the system searches for a file named .erlang in the user's home directory.

 If an .erlang file is found, it is assumed to contain valid Erlang expressions.
 These expressions are evaluated as if they were input to the shell.